ChauffeurPrive/ansible-rundeck/README.md

  * `rundeck_ldap_role_username_attr`: This overrides the `rundeck_ldap_role_member_attr` determine user membership of roles, i.e. uid
  * `rundeck_ldap_role_member_attr`: Used to determine user membership of roles, i.e. member
  * `rundeck_ldap_role_filter`: The objectClass that is used to find role, i.e. groupOfNames
+ * `rundeck_ldap_supplemental_roles`: Comma-separated list of role names.
+All of the given role names will be automatically added to authenticated users.
+You can use this to provide a `default` role or roles for all users.
  * `rundeck_ldap_netsted_groups`: Default: false.
 If true, will resolve all nested groups for authenticated users
  * `rundeck_ldap_debug`: Default: false.
 Enable/Disable ldap debuging
  * `rundeck_multiauth`: Default: false.
 Enable/Disable multiauthentication (LDAP and using realm.properties file)